deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 Sure, it was a formality---they’d all *definitely* have noticed if a shipping container full of Cimbrean lumber suddenly tore off the hull and smacked into the warp field boundary---but it was an *important* formality.

 Fortunately, it was easy to swipe down through it and see that every field read a nice happy “Inspection OK.”

-And the return trip would be far less monotonous.
+The return trip would be far less monotonous.
 Once they’d taken on their cargo of supercapacitors at the Rauwryhr homeworld, they’d just pop their jump drive and moor with Armstrong Station.
 Payday was just two days away, and after that they’d get a week off before heading out on the next run.
 It was a good rhythm.

 “...Looks good,” he conceded after a minute in which his free hand had helped him drink about half his coffee.
 “Think we can call the dock crew’s fix on Three permanent, huh?”